 Looking at my industry, insurance, data has always been at its heart but poorly used.
 Data is traditionally split, rekeyed and divided as the customer’s policy is processed through agents, wholesalers, brokers, underwriters, reinsurance, claims and on and on.

 Today, there is an ability to create and uncover insights at speed, in real time, and this is pulling process, data and information together.
 AI and machine learning is and will be used in many ways – the insurance cyborg is coming our way!
+This is critical for shared economy insurance to work.

 This is a BIG win for customers and where they will notice the most is around customer service.
 Insurance is known to be one of, if not the worst industry when it comes to Customer Service, so it won’t be too hard to be impressive!